-In this section, we discuss edible plants to grow in your vegetable garden (herbs and fruit trees are discussed under their own sections).
+In this section, we discuss edible plants to grow in your vegetable garden (herbs and fruit trees are discussed in separate sections).
 Even so, 'edibles' cover a wide variety of plants.
 Vegetables are plants usually treated as annuals to supply produce to your table.
 Different vegetables suit different times of the year.
-It is important to get sowing and planting times right.
+It is vital to get sowing and planting times right.

-Having your own edible garden, or even a few edible plants in pots has so many advantages, from providing fresh, healthy food, getting exercise, improving the biodiversity of your garden, supporting insects such as bees and bumble bees and to even saving money.
-As well as being useful as edibles, many vegetables make attractive garden plants, such as rainbow chard, triple curled parsley and purple-leaved cabbage.
+Having an edible garden (or even a few edible plants in pots) has many benefits.
+An edible garden provides fresh, healthy food, is a good source of exercise, saves money and improves the biodiversity of your garden by supporting insects such as bees and bumblebees.
+As well as being useful as food, many vegetables make attractive garden plants, such as rainbow chard, triple curled parsley and purple-leaved cabbage.

 What to grow